SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 ### Overview of our TCP Server

-This TCP server operates on messages encoded using the [protobuf](https://protobuf.dev/) format, specifically the `KeyValueMessage`.
+Our TCP server operates on messages encoded using the [protobuf](https://protobuf.dev/) format, specifically the `KeyValueMessage`.
 These messages can be either "put" requests to update the key-value store (an abstraction layer acting like a giant map) or "get" requests to retrieve a value associated with a specific key.